 Many pre-made ponds are usually designed with steps, so animals and people can walk out, but for deeper ponds, smaller dogs may be at risk of getting stuck or drowning.

-Get Help Right Away if Your Pet Experiences a Common Springtime Hazard
+Get Vet Help Right Away at VEG if Your Pet Has a Health or Safety Issue

 Springtime is a wonderful time of year to get out and enjoy the sunshine and new growth, however, always keep in mind possible pet hazards that may be lurking around your home and yard.